-The City of Orono’s next municipal election will be held in 2020.
-The offices on the ballot will be the Mayor (4 year term) and two Council Members (4 year terms), which are at large positions, representing all Orono residents.
+The City of Orono’s next municipal election will be held in 2022.
+The offices on the ballot will be for two Council Members (4 year terms), which are at large positions, representing all Orono residents.

 Campaign manuals and forms from the Secretary of State’s Office can be found at Orono City Hall and also on the Secretary of State’s website at: http://www.sos.state.mn.us/election-administration-campaigns/become-a-candidate/campaign-filing-packet/.